 This unique collection of 200 “offenders” – murderers, confidence men, arsonists, pickpockets, etc. – is, in my opinion, the most interesting of all 19th century non-sport sets.
-Each card has a short biography of a criminal’s activity taken from The National Police Gazette displayed opposite a chromolithographic portrait.
-The cards are very fragile, being printed on a thin stock that was folded over and inserted into the packaging.
+Each card has a short biography of a criminal’s activity taken from The National Police Gazette displayed opposite to a chromolithographic portrait.
+The cards are quite fragile due to being printed on thin paper stock that was folded over and inserted into the packaging.

-Buchner allowed the cards found in their “One of the Finest” tobacco to be redeemed for prizes they are now very rarely found.
-The third most expensive redemption prize (after a silk umbrella and a clock) was a full album showing the 200 criminals as well as 10 police “Defenders”.
+Buchner allowed the cards found in their “One of the Finest” tobacco to be redeemed for prizes, which means that they are now rarely found now.
+The third most expensive redemption prize (after a silk umbrella and a clock) was a book showing all 200 criminals as well as 10 police “Defenders”.
 This is one of the first ‘rogues gallery’ books.
 Copies sold at auction have sometimes exceeded $1000, although the prices have come down significantly in recent years.

-The thumbnails below show the 2 different N283 backs (one with a list of prizes, one without), 31 N283 ‘offenders’ cards, and several pages from an A70 album.
+The thumbnails below show the 2 different N283 backs (one with a list of prizes and one without), along with N283 ‘offenders’ cards.
 Click on any thumbnail to see the full image.
 If you can provide scans of other N283’s or if you have one for sale, please contact me.
-My thanks go to C. Millburn for the trio of Devine, Wheeler and Fielding, to E. Beachley for Weaver, to D. Epps for Elliot, to G. Galliger for Taylor and Delaney, to M. Hellman for Rhodes, Watson and Driscoll, and to the inestimable T. Boblitt for Day.